David Meriwether (Georgia politician): Political office

 Meriwether was the Wilkes County Tax Collector in the year 1794, before being elected to the Georgia House of Representatives where he served as speaker from 1797 until 1800.
 He was then elected as a Jeffersonian to the 7th United States Congress to fill the vacancy caused by the resignation of Benjamin Taliaferro and was reelected to the 8th and 9th Congresses.
 His time in federal office spanned from December 6, 1802, to March 3, 1807.
 He did not run for reelection in 1806 to the 10th Congress and retired to his plantation near Athens, Georgia.
 After his congressional service, Meriwether was appointed a commissioner to the Creek Indians in 1804 and repeatedly reappointed to treat with other tribes.
-Meriwether served as a Presidential Elector from Georgia in the election cycles of 1817 and 1821.
+Meriwether served as a Presidential Elector from Georgia in the election cycles of 1816 and 1820, voting for James Monroe.

 Death and legacy

 David Meriwether died near Athens, Georgia on November 16, 1822, and was buried in the private burial ground on his plantation.

 He is the namesake of Meriwether County, Georgia.